 An important implication of this design model is how to manage design effectively.
 We need to keep influential decision-makers in the loop, when design goals are redefined, or they just see the start and end points.
 The natural response is “what took you so long?”.
 Managing external expectations is key to design success.

-3 thoughts on “Design as a trajectory of goal-definitions”
+3 responses to “Design as a trajectory of goal-definitions”

 Nice article ..Looking forward to read the book